JOwen-ster/Discord_Bot_Workshop/README.md

 ![image](https://github.com/JOwen-ster/Discord_Bot_Workshop/assets/111905194/8ba8730a-1464-4111-ac54-46a574f03a1f)

-Go ahead and use the `OAuth2 URL Generator` link we made and add your bot to a testing server and run the command!
+Go ahead and use the `Discord Provided link` we made and add your bot to a testing server and run the command!

 ![image](https://github.com/JOwen-ster/Discord_Bot_Workshop/assets/111905194/25b69528-0056-410f-baae-df36155837c1)

 # FINAL BOT CODE ANSWER - no peaking :)